 Tips for Writing and Implementing a DEI Strategy

-When it comes to writing and implementing a diversity, equity, and inclusion strategy, there are some valuable tips that can set your organization up for long-term success.
+When it comes to writing and implementing a diversity, equity, and inclusion strategy, there are some key first steps that can set your organization up for long-term success.

-Here are 5 DEI strategy tips that are guaranteed to improve workplace culture, growth, and overall well-being.
+Here are 5 DEI strategy tips that are guaranteed to improve workplace culture, growth, and total employee wellbeing.

 1. Perform an Assessment of Your Current Culture

 It’s almost impossible to know how to improve your current DEI program if you don’t currently know where you stand.

 Performing a cultural audit via an anonymous survey sent to employees will help you understand the current state of your culture and determine where and how you need to improve.